Jokymon/capylang/README.md

    --> Wasmtime or other WASM runtimes

  * Parser error locations in output
- * Support for multiple operators
- * ignoring whitespaces around operators
+ * Make sure, no tokens follow after valid parse
  * operator precedence
+ * add other operator types